hisaylama/DSF_Lending_Club_Predictions/README.md

 ## Usage

 Each notebook is self-contained and includes comments explaining the purpose of each section of code.
-Follow the notebooks in the order they are listed to replicate the analysis and model development.
+Follow the notebooks in the order they are listed to replicate the analysis, model development and predictive analysis.

 ## Acknowledgments